Gwangyang

-Gwangyang (/ko/) is a city in South Jeolla Province, South Korea.
+Gwangyang (/ko/) is a city in Jeonnam-Gwangju, South Korea.
 Gwangyang is the home of POSCO's Gwangyang Steel Works, the largest facility of its kind in the world.

 The city is also home to K League Classic football side Jeonnam Dragons.

 Gwangyang is at the centre of development for the Gwangyang Bay Area Free Economic Zone (GFEZ), the third-largest among the six free economic zones of South Korea, covering 92.7 square kilometers.
 The Free Economic Zone focus on port container handling, steel production, shipbuilding as well as leisure facilities.
 The area has become a mega business hub, exploiting its accessibility to China.

 Famous people from Gwangyang include National Intelligence Service head Kim Seung-kew.
 To the north of the city is the county of Gurye, to the east along the Seomjin River is the county of Hadong in Gyeongsangnam-do, and to the south is the Gwangyang Bay.
 Mountains in the city include Baegunsan (백운산, 1,217m), to the south is Gayasan (가야산, 497m) and Gubonghwasan (구봉화산, 473m).
-Baegunsan is the second-highest mountain in Jeollanam-do with the exception of Jirisan (지리산, 1,915 m).
+Baegunsan is the second-highest mountain in Jeonnam-Gwangju with the exception of Jirisan (지리산, 1,915 m).